 Even if a video file has a broken index which would ordinarily render it unplayable, GOM Media Player should be able to rebuild the file so it can be viewed.
 As well as being useful for playing corrupt videos, this is also a very useful option for previewing partially downloaded files.

 A screen capture mode is available for taking screen shots including a burst mode that can be used to take up to 999 images.
 With adjustable brightness and contrast settings, a built in graphic equaliser and sharpening options, GOM Media Player helps you to get the most from your video files.

-- Other miscellaneous changes and fixes
+Other miscellaneous corrections, fixes, and changes

 GOM Media Player can handle virtual any video file you throw at it and includes so many advanced features it is well worth a look.